 I return to my hotel room for a rest, I crack open my laptop, and remember that it has a webcam.
 Oh yeah, a second camera… it’s harder to use but at least its something if I cannot find a new battery charger for my camera.
 I pose on my bed, lining my head up with one of the motifs on the bedspread, which circles my head like a halo.
 Oh look, I’m a Turkish Bodhisattva : )

+I head downstairs and meet a new concierge, a pleasant young man who asks me how things are going.
 He seats me at a table and pours me a cup of American style coffee.
 He asks me what my program is for today, and starts suggesting sites I should see.
 I am listening, but I am so tired…

-At the camera shop, he handles the transaction.
-There’s some banter about the price, and the charger has to come from a different store.
-Baha introduces me to the shopkeeper as one of his American guests.
-Another man there identifies himself himself as Iranian, and with a big smile on his face, reaches out to shake my hand.
-A salesmen pulls out a stool for me to sit on.
+After I finish my coffee, he takes me to a camera store that I would have never found on my own.
+He handles the transaction and introduces me as one of his American guests.
+An Iranian man smiles and reaches out to shake my hand.
+A salesmen pulls out a stool for me.
 Thinking that Baha’s work is done here, I expect him to leave, but he doesn’t.
 And so we wait for a charger that arrives about 45 minutes later.

 Istanbul is starting to feel a little more welcoming.
 I ask Baha about the Topkapi Palace and he takes me there.
 We walk past what I think is the palace, but which is actually the park surrounding it.
 Baha points and says ” You must see it.
 It is huge, like city.”
 He drops me off and leaves me to my own devices.